TheMTank/word2vec-explorer/README.md

 mkdir model_files
 ```

-Run the script that converts embedding models into an object
+Run the script that converts the embedding model into a pickled object

 ```python
 python3 convert_gensim_word2vec_model_to_embedding_file.py word2vec_file_path